RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_techmix.md

     `cero_row` must have some rows but has none.

+# with more than one scenario errors gracefully

+    `prep$metric` must have a single scenario not 3: target_cps, target_sds, target_sps.
+    You may pick one scenario, e.g. 'target_cps' with: subset(prep, metric %in% c('projected', 'corporate_economy', 'target_cps'))

 # with too many sectors errors gracefully

     `bad_sector` must have a single value of `sector` but has: a, b.